ergrelet/unlicense/README.md

 * Doesn't handle .NET assembly DLLs
 * Doesn't produce runnable dumps in most cases
 * Resolving imports for 32-bit executables packed with Themida 2.x is pretty slow
+* Requires a valid license file to unpack WinLicense-protected executables that require license files to start

 ## How To